astrophysik/Cpp-course/README.md

 **Function (C++)**

 Implemented analog of standard function with small object  optimisation.

+**Integral Calculation Lib (C++)**

+Small lib for calculation integrals of the second kind and curvilinear integrals.
+Implemented simple multithreading to make program faster.